turingschool/backend-curriculum-site/module1/projects/connect_four.md

 * Give players the option of playing with two players.
 * Track win/loss records for players based on a name that they enter that persists between plays (consider writing to CSV).
 Give players the option of seeing a list of the top ranked players based on their win percentage.
 * Record the time it takes for a player to win a game.
 Track their fastest wins and fastest losses.
 Provide an option for users to view their personal statistics once they have entered their name.
+* Make it so that a player can play over HTTP against a computer opponent.
+Use [this](http://backend.turing.io/module1/projects/http_tutorial) tutorial as a starting place for creating your server.

 ## Evaluation Rubric